-Waiter: USD0.5 – USD2 depend on the small or the big meal
+Waiter: US$0.5 – US$2 depend on the small or the big meal

-Taxi driver: USD0.5 or round up the payment.
+Taxi driver: US$0.5 or round up the payment.
 If it is a long journey, then tip like driver.

-These sharing is from my real experience and observation over a decade travel to Vietnam and working in this travel industry.
+These sharing about tipping in Vietnam is from my real observation over a decade of experience in Vietnam tours and working in this travel industry.
 I hope it will be of some help and that you have a guideline to follow, just in case.

 Happy planning and traveling!